tc39/proposal-decimal/bigdecimal-reference.md

 ### `BigDecimal.prototype.toString()`

-This method returns a string that rerpesents the `BigDecimal` value.
+This method returns a string that represents the `BigDecimal` value.

 ```js
 let v = 0.55m;